 (5) "Enrollment confirmation" means the student initially registered and actively participated, as defined under Subsection(1).

-(6)(a) "Executed CCA" means a CCA that has been signed by all parties and received by Superintendent.
+(6)(a) "Executed CCA" means a CCA that has been signed by all parties as provided in Subsection 53F-4-508(3)(h) and received by the Superintendent.

-(7) "LEA" or "local education agency" for purposes of this rule includes the Utah Schools for the Deaf and the Blind.
+(7) "LEA" includes, for purposes of this rule, the Utah Schools for the Deaf and the Blind.

 (8) "Online course" means a course of instruction offered through the Statewide Online Education Program.

-(9) "Online course payment" means the amount withheld from a student's primary LEA and disbursed to the designated provider following satisfaction of the requirements of the law, and as directed in Section 53A-15-1207.
+(9) "Online course payment" means the amount withheld from a student's primary LEA and disbursed or otherwise paid to the designated provider following satisfaction of the requirements of the law, and as directed in Subsection 53F-4-507(2).